 An average user may have never thought about the necessity of compacting Outlook data files.
 Most likely, space occupied by Outlook files is not considerable, or you are a lucky owner of a large hard drive.
 However, aside from the memory size PST files occupy, the matter of a PC speed and response time is influenced by the amount of data that is stored.
 So, compressing PST files can become a useful habit.

 Aside from the necessary and important correspondence, users receive a lot of ads and spam by email.
 Not always, these files are deleted in due time.
 Besides, some emails contain attachments that have been saved to a PC; therefore, these attachments take twice as much space as they should have.
 That is why before you start compacting PST, it is better to clean up folders and subfolders.
 Do not forget about Deleted Items; this folder should also be regularly checked.

 Cleaning up and organizing emails, calendar entries, notes, tasks, appointments, and contacts are a useful habit.
 This may seem a long and challenging task for the first time.
 But if you do this regularly, this will not only save some space but also help to find the required information quickly.

 Where to Find PST Files

 MS Outlook stores data in particular files that are named Outlook Personal Folders.
 These files can have two extensions — PST or OST, depending on the version and configuration of the software you are using.
+OST files are usually connected to the online Outlook accounts (MAPI, Exchange Server etc.).
 The combination of these files can also be stored.
 Most likely, users are wondering how to compact a PST file because this is an extension of the file that is stored on a PC hard drive.
 However, we will describe both of them.
 So, to locate the data files, proceed in the following way: